chrisregner/daily-routines-tracker/README.md

 You can also import/export data (routines), and the data should persist&ast; as long as you don’t clear the [local storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).

-&ast;*Data persistence is actually buggy depending on how a browser handles the `onbeforeunload` event.*
+&ast;*Data persistence is actually buggy depending on how a browser handles the `onbeforeunload` event.
+I wanted to try implementing it myself rather than using a library.*

 ## Main tools/libraries used: